OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/bold-adoption-for-orbit-chains.md

 ##### Benefits
     - Improved resistance to delay attacks
-    - Increased censorship resistance for L3s
+    - Increased censorship resistance for L3s (via Censorship Timeout)
     - Use of any `ERC-20` as the bonding token
     - Be on the latest iteration of Arbitrum technology, making future security & feature updates much easier to pick up
-    - Less engineering overhead and infrastructure costs
-    - More trust in the system's integrity and fairness
+    - Anyone can propose state roots
     - Creates a more open ecosystem for third-party developers and users

 ##### Caveats
-    - Resource exhaustion attacks: challenges require computing and financial resources to participate in, and an attacker could have significantly more resources than the defenders
+    - Resource exhaustion attacks: challenges require computing and financial resources to participate in.
+An attacker that has significantly more resources than the defenders could compromise safety of the chain.
-    - Liveness impact: each challenge takes time to resolve, and so if the cost of a challenge is cheap, then an attacker can open challenges and prevent the progress of the chain at a low price
+    - Liveness impact: if the cost of a challenge is cheap, then an attacker can cheaply open a challenge and prevent the progress of the chain for as long as they can censor honest moves
-    - Liquidity and price impacts: if a low-liquidity (relative) `ERC-20` token is used as the bonding token and a challenge occurs                                                                                        ### Benefits of adopting Arbitrum BoLD
+    - Liquidity and price impacts: if a low-liquidity (relative) `ERC-20` token is used as the bonding token and a challenge occurs
     - Grieving attacks: if the reward to defenders incentivizes self-challenges (by being too high), effectively lowering the cost of attack
     - More expensive engineering overhead and infrastructure costs

+### Benefits of adopting Arbitrum BoLD
 Arbitrum BoLD enables an Arbitrum chain to be permissionlessly validated thanks to several key improvements to the existing dispute protocol.
 These key improvements benefit an Arbitrum Orbit chain even if validation is kept permissioned on a BoLD-enabled Orbit chain.

 Below are some benefits for an Orbit chain that come with adopting Arbitrum BoLD - **regardless of whether validation is kept permissioned or not**: